kudashevs/accept-language/README.md

 - it can log its activity at the specific log level by providing the `log_level` option
 - it can log only the events that are listed in the `log_only` option

 The package goes with the built-in Laravel framework support.
-For more information see [Laravel usage](#laravel-usage) section.
+For more information see [Laravel integration](#laravel-integration) section.

 ## Installation